 Step 1: Get Your Frame, Floats, and Hardware Layout Set

 Start by making sure your dock frame is square and supported on a flat surface.
 Lay out your floats according to your plan so that their mounting flanges align neatly with the frame.
-Get your hardware in place, with your washers and connectors.
+Each mounting location will require one washer and one lag bolt.

-Position your float with the frame and line up the holes.
-Tighten each connection evenly until the flange (the lip) compresses slightly—snug, not crushed.
+Once you have repeated Step 2 for all the connections, tighten each connection evenly until the flange (the lip) compresses slightly—snug, not crushed.
 Repeat across all mounting points and double-check alignment as you go.

 Once all floats are attached, carefully flip the dock over or lower it into the water to test for balance.
 Check that all bolts are tight and the floats are sitting evenly.